Javi2323J/Javi2323J.github.io/src/content/pages/contact.md

 title: Get in touch
 seo:
   title: Contact
   description: Get in touch through email or social media!
-Let me know how I can help.
 ---

-Thank you for reaching out!
-Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.
-Feel free to get in touch through any of the methods below:
+Thanks for stopping by!
+Got a question, a suggestion, or just something you want to share?
+Hit me up anytime—I’m here for it.
+Reach out using any of the options below:

 _Email:_
-Feel free to drop me an email at [example@example.com](mailto:example@example.com), and I'll do my best to respond as soon as possible.
+Feel free to drop me an email at [jromera232003@gmail.com](mailto:jromera232003@gmail.com), and I'll do my best to respond as soon as possible.

-_Social Media:_
+_LinkedIn:_
 Connect with me on social media as well.
-Find me on [Twitter](https://twitter.com) or [LinkedIn](https://www.linkedin.com/).
+Find me on [LinkedIn](https://www.linkedin.com/in/javi2323j).